Ste. Genevieve, Missouri: Le Vieux Village (Old Ste. Genevieve c. 1750)

 Following the great flood of 1785, the town moved from its initial location on the floodplain of the Mississippi River, to its present location two miles north and about a half mile inland.
 It continued to prosper as a village devoted to agriculture, especially wheat, maize and tobacco production.
 Most of the families were yeomen farmers, although there was a wealthier level among the residents.
 The village raised sufficient grain to send many tons of flour annually for sale to Lower Louisiana and New Orleans.
 This was essential to the survival of the southern colonies, which could not grow sufficient grain in their climate.
 In 1807, Frederick Bates, the secretary of the Louisiana Territory after the United States made the Louisiana Purchase, noted Ste.
 Genevieve was "the most wealthy village in Louisiana" (meaning the full Territory).

+1852 Ste.
+Genevieve Stampede

+On 4 September 1852, eight enslaved men, including five from Ste.
+Genevieve, tried to escape enslavement by crossing the Mississippi River towards Sparta, Illinois, "widely reputed as a haven for freedom seekers".
+They had been working in mines owned by the Valle family of Ste.
+Genevieve, some because they were held ("owned") by the Valles.
+On 9 September, slaveholders put out a $1600 reward for the return of the men who were all recaptured.